CampaigningBureau/vue-strap/README.md

 ## Docs
 See the [documentation](https://wffranco.github.io/vue-strap/) with live editable examples.

+An additional `:disabled` attribute is available for the `typeahead` directive

 ## Local Setup
 * Run the docs site in development mode with `npm run docs`.
 This will watch for file changes as you work.